apache/cxf/distribution/src/main/release/samples/wsdl_first/README.txt

 There is no special maven profile for the spring client and server but you can easily set it up yourself.

-Using eclipse to run and test the demo
+Using Eclipse to run and test the demo
 --------------------------------------

 run the following in the demo base directory